-8. But there must be a question mark over the ability of British Aerospace and its sub-contractors to develop ALARM to an acceptable standard in the four years which they have allowed.
+- 9. The Americans have demonstrated that HARM works, but the missile will not necessarily be capable of dealing with improvements in Warsaw pact defences in the 1990s without itself being improved.
+ALARM is as yet undeveloped, but the concept is more advanced than HARM: it incorporates the latest technology, particularly in software, and would therefore be more readily capable of being enhanced to deal with improvements in Warsaw Pact defences in the 1990s (although there must also be some uncertainty as to how the threat develops and what will be needed to meet it).
+We should be able to develop it to meet our own requirements and should not be dependent on improvements which the Americans might decide to introduce in HARM. - 10.
+But there must be a question mark over the ability of British Aerospace and its sub-contractors to develop ALARM to an acceptable standard in the four years which they have allowed.
 Past experience of weapon developments, both in the United Kingdom and the United States, suggest that a six-year development programme would be more realistic.
 The contractor's development plan is based on optimistic assumptions and allows virtually no time for the solution of any serious problems that arise.
 There is a risk of some slippage in deliveries.
 This has to be weighed against the financial incentive on the firms to deliver on time and the need to supply the RAF with an operationally fully acceptable weapon.
-If nevertheless delays occurred and the RAF had to face a conflict without an adequate weapon, it would take between 6 and 12 months, assuming full US co-operation, to adapt the RAF Tornado to operate HARM.
+If nevertheless delays occurred and the RAF had to face a conflict without an adequate weapon, it would take between 6 and 12 months, assuming full United States co-operation, to adapt the RAF Tornado to operate HARM. - 11.
+On final cost the ALARM programme on the face of it has a greater degree of certainty than HARM, since 97 per cent of the work would be on a fixed price basis subject only to increases due to inflation.
+As is usual under such arrangements, it is the contractor who would be liable for all increases in cost caused by delays or failures on his part to meet the agreed programme; this could cost him up to £3 milion for every month overrun.
+British

-9. On final cost the ALARM programme on the face of it has a greater degree of certainty than HARM, since 97% of the work would be on a fixed price basis subject only to increases due to inflation.
-As is usual under such arrangements, it is the contractor who would be liable for all increases in cost caused by delays or failures on his part to meet the agreed programme; this could cost him up to £3m for every month overrun.
-British Aerospace could be expected to exploit every opportunity to overturn the fixed price contract, but the Ministry of Defence would be obliged to meet additional costs if, and only if, delays arose from Government failure to provide trials or other facilities.
-If the total number of missiles ordered by the RAF were increased, the cost differential would fall: for example, if 2,000 missiles were bought the extra cost of ALARM over HARM would fall from £134m to £70m.
+Aerospace could be expected to exploit every opportunity to overturn the fixed price contract, but the Ministry of Defence would be obliged to meet additional costs if, and only if, delays arose from Government failure to provide trials or other facilities.
+The Ministry of Defence regard British Aerospace's new offer as acceptable from a contractual point of view.
+It involves the company absorbing development and production costs at a saving to the Ministry of Defence of £97 million in return for a higher unit price to the Department for any missiles bought beyond the original 750.
+The effect is that the cost is reduced by comparison with the previous offer if less than 1,620 missiles are bought and increased if the total purchased is higher than 1,620 (though the offer does not imply any commitment by the Ministry of Defence to buy more than 750).